About Advocating Global

 Many Microsoft Word documents are not made ready for translations.
 In this post we look at Word Formatting best practices and close out with our typical philosophy towards formatting for translation.

-Organizations seeking a WordPress Translation Solution now can directly connect with Language Solutions for professional translation services.
-WPML is a downloadable plugin for WordPress that manages not only the translation workflow, but also can be configured to...
+Organizations seeking a WordPress Translation Solution now can directly connect with Language Solutions for professional translation integration services.
+WPML is a downloadable plugin for WordPress that manages not only the translation workflow, but also can be...

 Translating your global brand into context based languages can cause a lot of headaches.
 Take for instance the example of using adjectives in French.
 Adjectives are words that describe the noun.
 In English, adjectives are pretty simple.
 You place the adjective in...